French presidential rivals race to seduce Le Pen voters

 Hollande ascribed Le Pen's unprecedented score to economic despair among "a suffering electorate of office workers, artisans and blue-collar workers who are really feeling abandoned", as well as farmers struggling to make ends meet.

-Those voters, some of whom came from the left, had wanted to punish not just Sarkozy but the political system, Europe and globalisation, he said.
+Those voters, some of whom came from the left, had wanted to punish not just Sarkozy but the political system, Europe and globalization, he said.

 DIVISIVE ISSUES